waicool20/SKrypton/README.md

 # SKrypton [![Build Status](https://travis-ci.org/waicool20/SKrypton.svg?branch=master)](https://travis-ci.org/waicool20/SKrypton) [![Build status](https://ci.appveyor.com/api/projects/status/ymrghyv7oas5q2iu?svg=true)](https://ci.appveyor.com/project/waicool20/skrypton)

-A browser automation library that uses the SikuliX framework but doesn't grab the mouse
+A browser automation library that uses the SikuliX framework but doesn't grab the mouse.

+This library uses QtWebEngine as its backbone for displaying webpages, therefore apart from SikuliX this project also has its own set of native components which need to be pre-installed.
+The library utilizes JNI to bridge between the native and JVM side.

+The library works by providing its own sub-classes of Region, Match and Screen (Just prefixed with SKrypton) Each SKryptonScreen instance has its own virtual mouse, keyboard and clipboard.
+Therefore each can be controlled independently from each other and the desktop.
+To aid debugging, a virtual mouse indicator (Visibility can be toggled) has been added.

 # Installation and Usage